maptiler/manual/demoversion.rst

 Software activation online
 ========

-After a purchase of the software, when you receive your license key, it is necessary to activate MapTiler.
+After a purchase of the software, when you receive your license key, it is necessary to activate MapTiler Engine.
 After activation, the demo version no longer enforces the “MapTiler DEMO” overlays.

 To do the online activation, use the following command: